tomafro/deja/README.md

 - `--look-back 30s` will return any result generated in the last 30 seconds.

+`--cache-miss-exit-code` (for `read` subcommand only) returns the given exit status on cache miss.

+- `deja read --cache-miss-exit-code 200 -- grep -q needle haystack` will return 200 if the cache is missed, and the exit status of `grep` if the cache is hit.

 `test` tests whether a cache result exists

 `read` returns a cached result or exits